-Symptoms of CIDP: People with CIDP have repeated attacks of weakness that last days, weeks or a month or more.
+Symptoms of CIDP: People with CIDP have repeated attacks of weakness that last for a month or more.
 Sensory complaints consist of numbness and tingling in hands or feet.
-Burning type sensation and pain will force the patients to seek medical attention.
+Burning type sensation and pain will force the individuals to seek medical attention.
 The peak incidence is 40-60 years of age.
 This neuropathy is seen in diabetics, and is slowly progressive.
 The disease may start as back pain going down the legs or a sudden hand weakness.
 Autonomic dysfunction termed dysautonomia (dysfunction of the autonomic nervous system) can occur.
 Symptoms of dysautonomia consist of irregular cardiac rhythm, diarrhea, constipation, dizziness on standing up, burning type feeling, feeling of swelling.
 Increased sweating which could be on one side of the body.
 Discoloration of skin below the knees may be seen.
 Loss of consciousness while the person is standing can happen, this type of CIDP is called autonomic small-fiber neuropathy and is discussed with the seven variants or subtypes of CIDP.

-Neurological exam in general shows neck flexor weakness distinguishes CIDP from other neuropathies.
+Neurologic exam in general shows neck flexor weakness distinguishes CIDP from other neuropathies.
 Facial muscles may be weak.
 Eye movements can be affected in CIDP causing double vision.
 Deep tendon reflexes are absent or depressed and rarely increased.
 Sensory findings are mild and often include impaired touch and vibratory sensation, with less involvement of small-fiber sensation (pain and temperature).
-It is common to see bilateral or unilateral weakness of shoulders, hips, hands and feet in most patients.
+It is common to see bilateral or unilateral weakness of shoulders, hips, hands and feet in most individuals.

 CIDP Variants -1: Lewis-Sumner syndrome: (LSS) causes numbness and weakness of the hands or hips.
+The difference between LSS and Multifocal Motor Neuropathy is that no sensory involvement is seen in MMN, with a lack of anti-GM1 antibodies in LSS.
 It is also called multifocal acquired demyelinating sensory and motor neuropathy (MADSAM).
 There have been case reports with a normal EMG/NCV in LSS.
-However with magnetic stimulation the patients were found to have proximal conduction blocks in the arms.
-Symptoms LSS: 1) LSS presents frequently with arm involvement, mainly involving the wrists and hands, causing the little or ring finger to becomes numb and weak or the thumb middle and index fingers are weak and numb.
-LSS can involve the whole hand causing numbness and weakness.
-Patients have difficulty opening and closing their hands and fingers.
-They have difficulty driving a car as they cannot grip the steering wheel, they cannot open a door or hold a spoon.
+However with magnetic stimulation the individuals were found to have proximal conduction blocks in the arms.
+Symptoms LSS: 1) LSS presents frequently with arm involvement, mainly involving the wrists and hands, causing syndromes resembling either the little or ring finger becomes numb and weak or the thumb middle and index fingers are weak and numb.
+It can involve the whole hand are seen.
+Individuals have difficulty opening and closing their hands.
+They have difficulty driving a car, opening a door or holding a spoon.
 Cannot flex or extend the fingers due to weakness.
-Muscles shrink and bones become prominent.

 LSS: 2) LSS can also present with sudden onset of hip weakness.
-Patients note difficulty in getting out of a chair, difficulty climbing stairs and weakness of the thigh.
-On examination the patient cannot elevate the affected knee while sitting (Quadriceps weakness).
-Mild wasting, fasciculation's (muscle twitching), and some numbness in the legs is present.
+Individuals note difficulty in getting out of a chair, difficulty climbing stairs and weakness in the thigh.
+On examination the individual cannot elevate the affected knee while sitting (Quadriceps weakness).
+Mild wasting, and fasciculations, with some sensory involvement is seen.
 This can be misdiagnosed as femoral neuropathy or Lumbar plexopathy.
 Case report: In a person with hepatitis-C virus (HCV) infection developed (LSS).
-The neuropathy worsened after IVIg, improved after intravenous methylprednisolone, worse with interferon-alpha, responded again to steroids continued for 70 weeks with clinical improvement of hepatitis.
+The neuropathy worsened after IVIg, remitted after intravenous methylprednisolone, relapsed during interferon-alpha, but responded again to steroids continued for 70 weeks with clinical remission and without worsening of hepatitis.

-Test for LSS: EMG/NCV shows multiple electrical motor conduction blocks, located in the upper arm, whereas slowing of conduction (demyelinating features) outside the blocked nerves are rare.
-Prolonged sensory potentials are found in majority of the patients.
-Rarely the electrical conduction block or (damaged area) can be in the upper-arm and EMG/NCV usually done in the lower arm looks normal.
+Test for LSS: EMG/NCV multiple motor conduction blocks are seen, predominantly located in the forearm, whereas demyelinating features outside the blocked nerves are rare.
+Abnormal distal sensory potentials are found in majority of the individuals.
+Rarely the conduction block can be up in the arm and EMG/NCV may look normal.

 Treatment: LSS responds well to IVIg or steroids.
-(Pulse steroids recommended).